-Code of professional conduct
+Code of Professional Conduct

-1. Introduction
+Introduction

 The Code of Professional Conduct (hereinafter referred to as the "Code") is designed to reflect the principles and rules governing Management’s commitment to employees and stakeholders.
-The Code sets the behavior of employees and recommends rules of acceptable behavior between them and to interested parties.
+The Code sets the behavior of BoD members and employees and recommends rules of acceptable behavior between them and to interested parties.
+The Code applies to Aegean Airlines SA and develops issues related to:

 • Human rights,